HannesRammer/Dartabase/dartabase_migration/README.md

                     			keys: column options
                     			values: column option values

-		or type only
+		type only
 		"createTable": {
 			"new_table_name_one": {
 				"new_column_name": "DATATYPE"
 				}
 			}

-        eg. with options
+        or with options
         "createTable": {
             "new_table_name_one": {
                 "new_column_name": {